seizmo/kindle-the-economist/README.md

     gem install bundler

-3. Install all dependencies, open a prompt in the `kindle-the-economist` directory and execute:
+3. To onstall all dependencies, open a prompt in the `kindle-the-economist` directory and execute:

     bundle install

-4. If you don't have ImageMagick yet, download and install it from here: http://www.imagemagick.org/script/binary-releases.php
+4. If you don't have ImageMagick yet, download and install (http://www.imagemagick.org/script/binary-releases.php).
 Make sure the ImageMagick binaries (esp. `identify` and `mogrify`) are in the path.

-5. You can download kindlegen free of charge here: http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000234621
+5. You can download kindlegen free of charge (http://www.amazon.com/gp/feature.html?ie=UTF8&docId=1000234621).
 Put the binary (`kindlegen` or `kindlegen.exe`) in the `./bin` directory of `kindle-the-economist`.

 6. Rename `config.yml.template` to `config.yml` and change all config values appropriately.
 The only section strictly required is the "credentials" with your economist.com login information.
 All other sections are optional.